stripe/stripe-cli/README.md

 ### Linux

-Please refer to the [instalation wiki](wiki/installation#linux) for detailed Linux instructions.
+Please refer to the [installation wiki](wiki/installation#linux) for detailed Linux instructions.

 ### Windows